 Drink beers in any of the many restaurants.
-Note that most of them are closer to the castle area, than to the old city entrance.
-We had some serious sausage and cabbage plate in one of them.
+Note that most of them are closer to the castle area than to the old city entrance.
+We had some excellent sausage and cabbage plate in one of them.

 Two major keypoints:

 - Everyone was eating ice-cream!
-I mean, whow!
+I mean, wow!

 - Most restaurants serve Italian food, not local food.